Skip to Main Content

 • Represented an international heat exchanger manufacturing company based in China in negotiation of incentives package totaling more than $3 million in PILOT incentives and grant funds.

-• Represented privately held ecommerce company based in China with negotiation of PILOT and secured incentives in excess of $1.7 million.
+• Represented a privately held ecommerce company based in China with negotiation of PILOT and secured incentives in excess of $1.7 million.

 • Listed in The Best Lawyers in America® for Real Estate Law (2024)